 12. Don’t go light on supplies.
 Traveling light has its merits, but you don’t want to go too light on baby supplies.
 A trip means taking your baby out of his or her normal routine, and you have to expect some surprises along the way.
 You will need extra diapers, an extra change of clothing or two, plenty of wet wipes, and your child’s favorite toys, teethers, and other personal supplies.

-Don’t forget your supplies as well.
+Don’t forget your breastfeeding travel supplies as well.
 Lactation cookies and bottled water are essential, but also consider protein bars, fruit, or other snacks that are easy to grab.
 You don’t want your calorie intake to drop dramatically while you’re on the road, and hydration is key to keeping your milk supply strong.

 13. Download the Moms Pump Here app before leaving your home.